hkhan701/interview-mentor/README.md

 # interview-mentor

-Front-end was deployed using Vercel
+Front-end was deployed using Vercel,
 Back-end was deployed using Render (Node.js and Express)

 This project taught me a lot about front end development using vanilla HTML, CSS and JS.
 Looking back I definitely see areas of improvement